KedarKandel/FullStack--Library-Java-React-/readme.md

 View Transactions: Admins can view the transaction history of borrower books.

 * Getting Started

-To get started with the Library Management System, follow these steps:
+- To get started with the Library Management System, follow these steps:

-Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-Set up the front-end:
+- Set up the front-end:
-Navigate to the front-end directory.
+- Navigate to the front-end directory.
-Install the dependencies using npm install.
+- Install the dependencies using npm install.
-Start the development server using npm start.
+- Start the development server using npm start.
-Set up the back-end:
+2. Set up the back-end:
-Navigate to the back-end directory.
+- Navigate to the back-end directory.
-Configure the database connection and other necessary configurations in the application.properties file.
+- -Configure the database connection and other necessary configurations in the application.properties file.
-Build and run the Spring Boot application.
+- Build and run the Spring Boot application.
-Access the application in your browser at http://localhost:3000 (or a different port if specified).
+- Access the application in your browser at http://localhost:3000 (or a different port if specified).